 These were among the many questions I received when I shared that after my almost 20-year career in the fundraising and nonprofit management sector, I would be taking a hiatus from full-time employment.

-Despite great success as a senior executive raising hundreds of millions of dollars, managing teams of fundraisers and cultivating future leaders, the reasons for my decision were actually quite simple.
+Despite great success as a senior executive raising hundreds of millions of dollars, managing teams of fundraisers and cultivating future leaders, I craved a new challenge and outlet for creativity.

 My lifelong interest in food had developed into a true hobby that I had cultivated for years by seeking out the best food around the world (local markets being my favorite playgrounds) and testing recipes on my husband, family and friends.